- Sony Biotechnology

 The alignment of the chip to the lasers is optimized automatically using patented technology.
 AutoSetup beads are used daily to adjust the X and Z position of the chip to ensure consistent results.

-The droplets are automatically calibrated by adjusting the frequency and the drop drive to achieve an optimal breakoff point (BOP) for the 70-μm and 100-μm sorting chips.
+The droplets are automatically calibrated by adjusting the frequency and the drop drive to achieve an optimal breakoff point (BOP) for the 70-μm, 100-μm, and 130-μm sorting chips.

 The angle and the position of the side streams are calculated and adjusted during setup for tube and plate sorting.
 This ensures that the sort stream is centered in the collection tube automatically.